drtonyr/pis-third-asm-emu/README.md

     ./third2asm.py sys.3rd myCode.3rd post.3rd | ./asm.py | ./txt2bin > tmp.bin
     ./emu tmp.bin

 A third file, (extension .3rd) can contain both the third language and assembler.
-The main system file is sys.3rd after which you can add your own code and it's followed by post.3rd
+The main system file is sys.3rd after which you can add your own code and it's followed by post.3rd.  sys.3rd and post.3rd are almost 4,000 lines in total - it takes a lot of code to get from addition to IEEE floating point!

 asm.py compiles the assembler to a text format that contains the address, the binary value of that address and the original code.
 This format is very useful for seeing what the memory contents really mean.